Earth's Magnetic Field

 Findings

 My most important finding is that I have an internal GPS.
 This internal GPS is limited in function; it doesn’t provide much navigational information, so I call it a limited-functionality GPS.
-I can distinguish whether I’m north or south of my “magnetic home”.
+I can distinguish whether I’m north or south of my “magnetic home."
 My magnetic home isn’t a single place or city.
-It’s a north-south transition, an area extending northwest to southeast in the U.S. I have observed it in Utah and North Carolina.
+It’s a north-south transition, an area extending northwest to southeast in the U.S. I have observed it mainly in Utah and North Carolina.
 Please note that this magnetic home is unique for me; other people's magnetic home will almost certainly be elsewhere.
 My GPS is based on feelings.
-These feelings, or more precisely, psychiatric symptoms, follow what I call a “psychological magnetic map”.
+These feelings, or more precisely, psychiatric symptoms, follow what I call a “Psychological Magnetic Map."

 Psychological Magnetic Map